gzalo/gzalo.com/content/projects/tv-game-console.en.md

 }
 ```

-Some results may be seen in this animated GIFs, captured using an Aimslab VHX card.
-The game code is the same one of the mini game console, so the game resolution is still 8x8 (it should be adaptable and all the 30x32 pixels may be used)
+Some results may be seen in these animated GIFs, captured using an Aimslab VHX card.
+The game code is the same used in the small game console, so the game resolution is still 8x8 (it should be adaptable and all the 30x32 pixels can be used)

 ![Vid1](/images/consolaAuto.gif)
 ![Vid2](/images/consolaChopper.gif)